Welcome to today's edition of the Rush 24-7 podcast.

 Totally.

-You wanted it, and you didn't get it.
+You wanted it and you didn't get it.

 I was opposed to casino gambling.

-The promise I would have and after.
+I promise I would have gotten an after.

-If I wanted it, I would have gotten it.
+I promise if I wanted it, I would have gotten it.

-I just end up laughing and if I would have wanted it, I would have gotten it.
+And if I would have wanted it, I would have gotten it.

 Let's jump back to soundbite number four.